kkguo/apkshellext/README.md

 A windows shell exteions for .apk (Andriod PacKage) and .ipa (iOS app package) files.

 #### Please help to Translate on http://translate.apkshellext.com

 [Crowndin Status: ![Crowdin badge](https://d322cqt584bo4o.cloudfront.net/apkshellext/localized.png)](https://crowdin.com/project/apkshellext)

 This project is open source and free, visit http://apkshellext.com for Download and more Information.

 #### [Features]
  - [x] :boom: NEW!!
-Support IPA (iOS app) icon display, it's still beta, needs a process to enable, [ Ask me for how to enable ](mailto:kkguokk@gmail.com) if you want to help to test.
+Support IPA (iOS app) icon display, it's still beta, will need a special process to enable, if you want it, [ Ask me for how to enable ](mailto:kkguokk@gmail.com).
  - [x] Show apk file icons of in explorer
  - [x] Show Package information in tip bubble
  - [x] Context menu for renaming apk file, batch renaming, with app name + version